-These young people are central to the Kabin Studio and have spent many years creating this original material for the purpose of performance.
+The 7 young artists featured in Throwing Shapes are central to the Kabin Studio and have spent many years creating original material for the purpose of performance.
 The project has evolved from an experiment in creative writing into a play and now it has become a film.
 Navigating self expression, dealing with loss, having the craic, making beats and throwing shapes.
 The film is a musical reflection on what it’s like to be young in Cork City today.

 Performers/writers: Alex Brady, Ava Collins, Cian Hearn (Gatch), Katelyn O’Sullivan, Kayleigh Russel, Patrick (Ricky) Salmon Anson, Daniel Sheehan (Jester).